Step-1: Entry-point

 A1: Triggering Entity: Webhook - SDA Alert

-An external/third-party entity can issue an HTTPS-request to a Riverbed IQ Webhook to execute a specific associated Runbook.
+Things deployed in the customer environment that are needed to run the business, such as applications, devices, interfaces, and locations. can issue an HTTPS-request to a Riverbed IQ Ops Webhook to execute a specific associated Runbook

 For example, the data and context passed by an external/third-party entity through the HTTP-request may reside in the HTTP Request Body and resemble the following table: